-Stephen Cook is the vice president of Corporate Development at Dynetics, Inc. He initiates, supports, and integrates strategies, partnerships, emerging business opportunities, and new cutting-edge products.
+Stephen Cook is the senior vice president of Corporate Development at Dynetics, Inc. He initiates, supports, and integrates strategies, partnerships, emerging business opportunities, and new cutting-edge products.
 He works across the company in the national defense, cybersecurity, and space sectors.
 He is also the president of Dynetics Technical Solutions.
 DTS, a wholly-owned subsidiary of Dynetics, is a mechanical manufacturing and information technology company that supports government agencies and industry.

 Cook joined the company in 2009 as the director of space technologies.
 He led Dynetics' efforts in launch systems, orbital spacecraft and analysis, planetary exploration, and nanotechnology research until 2013.